Welcome to the wonderfully creative subject of art and design

 Extra Curricular Opportunities

-Each year, a group of Gifted and Talented children are given the opportunity to develop their creative and communication skills through Arts Award.
-This is led by the art and design leader and is completed both in school (during lunchtimes) and outside of school.
+Each year, children in years 3-6 are given the opportunity to develop their creative and communication skills through Arts Award Discover and Explore levels.
+This is led by the art and design lead, a qualified Arts Award assessor, and is completed both in school (during lunchtimes) and outside of school.
 At the end of their Arts Award journey, pupils receive a personalised certificate to mark their individual achievements within the subject.

 The impact of art and design at West Rainton